Ned DelGuercio is in his third season as assistant coach and recruiter for the Yale Lightweight Crew.

 While training in Princeton N.J., he was the novice women’s coach at Mercer Junior Rowing Club and later became assistant varsity womens' coach.
 There he helped develop athletes who would continue successful rowing careers at universities including Notre Dame, UCLA, Princeton, Harvard, Syracuse and Clemson

 DelGuercio was a three-year member of the Rutgers heavyweight varsity eight.
 In 2003 his crew reached the Grand Final of the EARC Sprints and the final round of the Henley Royal Regatta.
 After defeating seeded Dartmouth and Leander crews along the way, they placed second to Washington.
 The Rutgers Heavies had competitive seasons through 2004 and 2005 as well, and DelGuercio was selected captain of the 2005 team.
-He received the “20 More” award for persistence and dedication, and graduated in 2006 with a bachelor’s degree in sociology.
+He graduated with a bachelor’s degree in sociology.

 Ned began rowing at St. Joseph’s Preparatory School in Philadelphia.
 He was a four-year member of the team, and three-year letter winner.
 He collected three Stotesbury Cup gold medals, two SRA National Championship gold medals, and his Lightweight 8+ went undefeated in 2001 finishing with a gold medal at the USRowing Youth Invitational Regatta in Cincinnati.
 That summer DelGuercio coxed the USA M8+ at the World Rowing Junior Championships in Duisburg, Germany.